 Analysing the feasibility of 100k in student loans

 Assessing an individual’s ability to repay 100k in student loans based on income prospects is crucial.
-It’s essential to consider factors such as interest rates, loan terms, and future earning potential when determining the feasibility of such a significant debt burden.
+Factors such as interest rates, loan terms, and future earning potential must be considered when determining the feasibility of such a significant debt burden.

 Weighing the potential financial burden and monthly repayment obligations associated with 100k in student loans is essential.
 It’s crucial to evaluate whether one’s current income and budget can accommodate the loan payments comfortably.